 Digression to RegressionSimple linear regression in scikit

 After our risk quantification series, it should come as no surprise that we like numbers and measuring.
-However, when confronted with the question: "Why do you need to translate code into vectors?", I am speechless.
+However, when confronted with the question, "Why do you need to translate code into vectors?"
+I’m not sure what to say.

-Most (if not all) machine learning algorithms in abstract, and the concrete tools and libraries from the Python data science toolset (Numpy, Pandas, Keras, more on that later) expect the features and targets to be real valued.
-They rely on concepts such as distance, error, cost functions and attempt to minimize the latter by adjusting their inner parameters.
+Almost all machine learning algorithms in abstract, and the concrete tools and libraries from the Python data science toolset (Numpy, Pandas, Keras) expect the features and targets to be real-valued.
+They rely on concepts such as distance, error, and cost functions, and they attempt to minimize the latter by adjusting their inner parameters.
 All of these concepts are inherently mathematical.

-Out of these algorithms, the easiest to understand well is perhaps the simple linear regression.
-So let’s start with that.
-Plus, regression is a fundamentally different kind of task from the ones we have discussed the most in the series, which are classification and clustering tasks: Regression aims to predict a number taken from a continuum instead of answering "yes" or "no" or tell to which group some input most likely belongs.
+Out of all of these algorithms, the easiest to understand well is perhaps the simple linear regression.
+So, let’s start with that.
+Regression is a fundamentally different kind of task from the ones we have discussed the most in the series, which are classification and clustering tasks.
+Regression aims to predict a number taken from a continuum instead of answering "yes" or "no" or to tell from which group an input most likely belongs.

-The situation is this: we have two variables which appear to be (linearly) related, and we would like a model that generalizes that relation.
+The situation is this: we have two variables that appear to be linearly related, and we would like a model that generalizes that relationship.
 Simple linear regression is used for many interesting purposes, such as determining:

-the relation between sales price of an asset vs its age, i.e., understanding depreciation,
+he relationship between the sales price of an asset vs. its age, i.e., understanding depreciation

-effectiveness of advertising: money spent in ads vs revenue,
+the effectiveness of advertising: money spent on ads vs. revenue

-In the first three examples above, it could be argued that there are other variables at play, that the relation might not be necessarily linear, etc. But in the last case, and under lab-controlled conditions, it is true that the position x of an object that moves at constant speed v after a time t departing from an initial position i is given by x = vt + i.
+In the first three examples above, it could be argued that there are other variables at play, that the relationship might not be necessarily linear, etc. But in the last case, and under lab-controlled conditions, it is true that the position x of an object that moves at constant speed v after a time t departing from an initial position i is given by x = vt + i.
 Suppose we want to know the speed v using only a ruler and a watch.
-If measurements were perfect, we would only need two, for we have two unkowns: v and i.
-However, in reality, they are not, so we need to make several measurements, and sort of "average them out" via fitting a line, i.e., the regression.
-We can make several measurements of x and t, which we might register in a table like this:
+If measurements were perfect, we would only need two, for we have two unknowns: v and i.
+However, in reality, measurements are not perfect, so we need to take several measurements, and sort of "average them out" via fitting a line, i.e., the regression.
+We can take several measurements of x and t, which we might register in a table like this:

 This doesn’t say as much as a plot:

-Here we see there is a clear linear relation, but no single line would perfectly fit all points.
-The goal in linear regression is thus to find the line that best fits the points.
-But what is the "best"?
-There are several choices, and each of those choices would be a different model.
+Here we see there is a clear linear relationship, but no single line would perfectly fit all points.
+The goal in linear regression is to find the line that best fits the points.
+But what is the "best" fit?
+There are several choices, and each of those choices would represent a different model.
 The standard in linear regression is to minimize the sum of the squares of the errors for each observation.
 What?
 Each choice of v and i would produce, for each value of t, a corresponding value for x, which may be close or far from the actual observation.
 The difference between these two is called a residual.
-But we don’t care about each individual residual, but to make them small overall.
-So we add them all, but before that, we square them in order to avoid the possibility that due to the signs they might end up adding to something close to 0.
-This is in fact the cost function for this particular algorithm: different techniques come with different cost functions and different ways to minimize them.
+But we don’t care about each individual residual, we want only to make them small overall.
+So we add them all, but before that, we square them in order to avoid the possibility that due to the signs, they might end up adding to something close to 0.
+This is, in fact, the cost function for this particular algorithm: different techniques come with different cost functions and different ways to minimize them.

-In simple linear regression, the expression for the cost function is easy enough that it be solved with pen and paper.
-In other algorithms, hill-climbing and gradient descent techniques are taken from optimization (more on that later).
+In simple linear regression, the expression for the cost function is easy enough to solve with pen and paper.
+In other algorithms, hill-climbing and gradient descent techniques are taken from optimization.
 Even simple brute force (trial and error) might be used, as long as the cost function is minimized.

 Instead of implementing simple linear regression in pure Python, which could be done, let this serve as an excuse to present the general machine learning flow.
-The tool of choice to perform "traditional" machine learning and data analysis in Python, i.e. everything but neural networks will be scikit-learn.
-The flow to use this library is tipically the same regardless of how sophisticated the chosen model:
+The tool of choice to perform "traditional" machine learning and data analysis in Python, i.e. everything but neural networks, will be scikit-learn.
+The flow to use this library is typically the same, regardless of how sophisticated the chosen model:

 from sklearn.linear_model import LinearRegression model = LinearRegression(fit_intercept=True)